apache/activemq-artemis/docs/user-manual/en/using-server.md

 # Using the Server

-This chapter will familiarise you with how to use the Apache ActiveMQ server.
+This chapter will familiarise you with how to use the Apache ActiveMQ Artemis server.

 We'll show where it is, how to start and stop it, and we'll describe the directory layout and what all the files are and what they do.

-For the remainder of this chapter when we talk about the Apache ActiveMQ server we mean the Apache ActiveMQ standalone server, in its default configuration with a JMS Service enabled.
+For the remainder of this chapter when we talk about the Apache ActiveMQ Artemis server we mean the Apache ActiveMQ Artemis standalone server, in its default configuration with a JMS Service enabled.

 This document will refer to the full path of the directory where the ActiveMQ